wmcadigital/wmn-disruptions/src/Components/Tray/Search/README.md

 npm i react prop-types react-redux
 ~~~~

-These should be imported `outside of the react component` at the top of the page.
+These should be imported outside of the react component at the top of the page.

 ~~~
-import React, { Fragment } from 'react';
+import React from 'react';
 import PropTypes from 'prop-types';
 import { connect } from 'react-redux';
 ~~~

 ## Data

-All copy for the mode component is stored in 'data.js'.
+All copy for the search component is stored in 'data.js'.

 ## Redux